fortuna/transports/README.md

         ┗━━━━━━━━━━━━━━━━━━━━┛ ┗━━━━━━━━━━━━━━━━━┛ ┗━━━━━━━━━━━━━━━━━┛
 ```

-Notice that you can combine Adaptors to form a new Adaptor:
+Notice that the chain of Adaptors is also an Adaptor:
 ```
             Compression + Encryption Adaptor
         ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓ ┏━━━━━━━━━━━━━━━━━┓